Variational relations of topological pressure for nonautonomous dynamical systems: Abstract

 \section{Abstract}

-We investigate the relationship between various topological pressures and the corresponding measure-theoretic pressures for nonautonomous dynamical systems based on the Carath{\'e}odory-Pesin structure.
-We prove a pressure distribution principle for Pesin topological pressure and a Billingsley type theorem for packing topological pressure.
-We then obtain a variational principle for packing topological pressure, which reveals a variational relation between the packing pressure and measure-theoretic upper local pressure.
-We further examine the applicability of our findings to a typical nonautonomous dynamical system, wherein the sequence of continuous selfmaps preserves the same Borel probability measures.
-In addition, we derive an upper bound for the packing topological pressure on the set of generic points.
+This manuscript investigates the relationship between various notions of topological pressures and their corresponding measure-theoretic pressures for nonautonomous dynamical systems, using the framework of the Carath{\'e}odory-Pesin structure.
+We establish a pressure distribution principle for the Pesin topological pressure and prove a Billingsley type theorem for the packing topological pressure.
+Based on these results, we derive a variational principle for packing topological pressure of nonautonomous dynamical systems, revealing a variational connection between packing pressure and the measure-theoretic upper local pressure.
+Additionally, we explore the applicability of our findings to a typical nonautonomous dynamical system in which the sequence of continuous selfmaps preserves the same Borel probability measures.
+Finally, we obtain an upper bound for the packing topological pressure on the set of generic points.